bempp/bempp-website/documentation/index.md

 Full documentation for the latest version of Bempp ({{site.bemppversion}}) can be found in [the Bempp Handbook](https://bempp-handbook.readthedocs.io/en/latest/).
 This page contains links to the most useful sections of the handbook and to Jupyter notebooks of example applications.

+Automatically generated full Python documentation of Bempp can be found on [Read the Docs](https://bempp-cl.readthedocs.io/en/latest/), and may be useful for reference.

 Documentation for the older version of Bempp (3.3.4) can be found [here](../bempp334).

 ## Getting started